0xPolygon/Polygon-Funding-Proposals/PFPs/PFP-04.md

 ### Fund 1: Liquidity and Incentives

-The Liquidity & Incentives Fund (L\&I) is a capital pool designed to make Polygon PoS the most liquid and composable DeFi environment in the Ethereum ecosystem.
+The Liquidity & Incentives Fund (L\&I) is a capital pool designed to make Polygon the most liquid and composable DeFi environment in the Ethereum ecosystem.
 The Fund will achieve this by:

 1. Deploying POL \-denominated capital to support TVL growth and protocol success across DeFi, payments, and emerging financial verticals such as RWAs
 2. Utilizing smart, retrievable deployments (e.g., seed liquidity, on-chain incentives) and yield strategies to sustain capital availability over time and minimize the direct sale of POL